OpenToolKit/Pdf2Img/README.md

 # Pdf2Img
 ### Made with ❤️ towards Privacy ⭐
-- Works in the browser itself 🌐
+- Works within your browser 🌐
-- Nothing is uploaded to the server 📤
+- Data stays in your PC, Nothing is uploaded 📤❌
 - No tracking & No ads 🚫
 - Instant conversion ⚡